 Today, choose a passage that's given your beta-readers trouble.
 First, copy the troublesome bit and put it in a separate file; second, delete it from your original manuscript.
 Third, re-read the bit that came before your deleted portion.
 Then, and only then, it's time for the next step: rewrite it fresh, without stopping.

 If you like, you can use a timer for fifteen minutes.
 However, this one doesn't necessarily need to be timed.
 It just needs to be done.

-In the comments below, share your new passage, and if you're brave, explain what you changed.
+In the practice box below, share your new passage, and if you're brave, explain what you changed.
 Don't forget to comment on three other replies!